DataDog/integrations-core/dcgm/README.md

 ## Overview

-Harnessing the Nvidia DCGM Exporter, this check monitors the exposed through the Datadog Agent.
+This check submits metrics exposed by the Nvidia DCGM Exporter in Datadog Agent format.

 ## Setup